 and share 3D content directly from your phone.

-it builds 3D models with high
+Using LiDAR, it builds 3D models with high

 fidelity and stunning detail."